Win11Strove/babylon-chain/x/finality/README.md

 - handling requests for submitting finality votes from finality providers;
 - maintaining the finalization status of blocks;
 - identifying sluggish finality providers; and
-- maintaining equivocation evidences of culpable finality providers.
+- maintaining equivocation evidence of culpable finality providers.

 ## Table of contents